-By limiting the rights granted to a specifically defined field of use, the licensee will only be able to use the IP in a specific subset/s of the potential commercial uses.
-Therefore, the licensor will conserve the right to directly exploit or license the same intellectual property in a different field.
-For example, a patent licence may limit the use of the invention to the treatment of eczema in humans.
+By limiting the rights granted to a concretely defined field of use, the licensee is only able to use the IP in a subset of the potential commercial uses and therefore the licensor has the right to directly exploit or license the same intellectual property for a different field4.
+For example a patent licence may limit the use of the invention to the treatment of eczema in humans.